 The City of London has produced a booklet 'City Livery Companies'.
-Copies should be available at the City Information Centre or Guildhall
+Copies may be available at the City Information Centre or Guildhall

-The Guildhall Library bookshop has books on some individual companies as well as general titles including the Directory of Livery Companies.
+The Guildhall Library bookshop may have books on some individual companies as well as general titles including the Directory of Livery Companies.